sergeyf/Neural_PK/README.md

 for more details.

 ## How to Use
 Just run through `main.ipynb`.
-A lot of the code is in other files, which have been documented,
+A lot of the code is in other files, which have been documented therein.